linode/docs/docs/guides/security/self-hosted-password-management-with-bitwarden-rs/index.md

    ![Bitwarden Registration Error](bitwarden_rs_signup_error.png "Bitwarden Registration Error")

    This deployment of bitwarden_rs does not permit any additional user registrations.
-If you would like to invite users without needing to change the bitwarden_rs container environment variable flags, consider following the upstream documentation to [enable the admin panel](https://github.com/dani-garcia/bitwarden_rs/wiki/Enabling-admin-page) to provide user invitation functionality.
+You may still want to invite users without needing to change the bitwarden_rs container environment variable flags.
+This is possible by following the upstream documentation to [enable the admin panel](https://github.com/dani-garcia/bitwarden_rs/wiki/Enabling-admin-page).
+The admin panel provides user invitation functionality.

 ## Backup bitwarden_rs SQLite Database

 Before relying on this service for any important data, you should take additional steps to safeguard the data stored within bitwarden_rs.
 Encrypted data is stored within a flat file sqlite3 database.
-In order to reliably backup this data, you should use the sqlite3 `.backup` command instead of simply copying the file in order to ensure that the database is in a consistent state when the backup is taken.
+In order to reliably backup this data, you should *not* simply copy the file.
+Instead, use the sqlite3 `.backup` command.
+This command ensures that the database is in a consistent state when the backup is taken.

-1. Review the ["Backing Up Your Data"](/docs/security/backups/backing-up-your-data/) guide in order to determine the best location to store the backups.
-In this example, a local filesystem path is used.
+1. Review the [Backing Up Your Data](/docs/security/backups/backing-up-your-data/) guide in order to determine the best location to store the backups.
+In this example, a local file system path is used.
 In a more resilient setup, these local backups should be replicated onto another service or host to guard against single-host failure.

 1. Install the `sqlite3` package, which provides the `sqlite3` command for the backup script.